augchan42/augchan42.github.io/_posts/2025-08-02-configuring-browser-tools-mcp-claude-code.md

 ## Key Technical Points

-### Understanding Stdio-Based MCP Servers
+### Understanding the Two-Server Architecture

-Unlike HTTP/SSE-based MCP servers that listen on specific ports, stdio-based servers communicate directly through standard input/output streams.
-This design has several implications:

-- **No port configuration needed:** The server doesn't bind to any network interface
-- **Direct process communication:** Claude spawns the server process and communicates directly
-- **Simplified deployment:** No need to manage network ports or firewall rules
+The browser-tools system uses a two-server design that separates concerns:

+- **MCP Server (`browser-tools-mcp`):** Handles the Model Context Protocol communication with Claude via stdin/stdout
+- **Node.js Server (`browser-tools-server`):** Acts as middleware that communicates with the Chrome extension and provides the actual browser tools functionality

+This design has several advantages:
+- **Separation of concerns:** The MCP server focuses on protocol handling, while the Node.js server handles browser interactions
+- **Flexibility:** The Node.js server can be used independently by other tools
+- **Reliability:** If the MCP server restarts, the Node.js server continues running

 ### The Role of the Double Dash

 The `--` in the command is essential because it tells the shell to treat everything after it as arguments to the `npx` command, rather than arguments to the `claude mcp add` command.
 Without it, the command parsing can fail.

-### Dependencies and Architecture
+### How the Servers Work Together

-The browser-tools MCP server connects to a separate HTTP server (typically running on port 3025) for the actual browser tools functionality.
-The MCP server acts as a bridge between Claude and this HTTP server, providing a standardized interface for browser automation tasks.
+The MCP server connects to the Node.js server (typically running on port 3025) for the actual browser tools functionality.
+The Node.js server acts as a bridge between the MCP server and the Chrome extension, handling tasks like taking screenshots, gathering console logs, and running audits.

 **Important Prerequisite:** Before Claude Code can access browser windows via browser-tools, you need to have the browser's developer tools opened.
 This is required for the browser tools to establish the necessary connection and permissions to interact with the page.